E-Invoicing under GST: Applicability and New Limit

 4 Mins read

-E-invoicing, also known as electronic invoicing, has played a transformative and crucial role in India’s regime of goods and services tax (GST).
-It basically aims to ease the process of generating and sharing invoices between businesses, stakeholders and government with the help of digitising, standardising, and streamlining the process of sharing invoices.
+E-invoicing, also known as electronic invoicing, has played a transformative and crucial role in India’s goods and services tax (GST) regime.
+It aims to streamline the process of generating and sharing invoices among businesses, stakeholders, and the government by digitising and standardising the process.
 This article will cover the concept of e-invoicing, its applicability, recent changes in turnover limits, and the broader implications for businesses in India.

 Understanding E-Invoicing

-E-invoicing is a process in which GST-registered businesses generate invoices in electronic form in a standardized form which has been prescribed under the GST Network (GSTN); basically, the major purpose of e-invoicing is to make the smooth exchange of invoice data between the trading partners and various tax authorities and also to reduces the various defects, errors and discrepancies.
+E-invoicing is a process in which GST-registered businesses generate invoices in electronic form in a standardised form that has been prescribed under the GST Network (GSTN); basically, the major purpose of e-invoicing is to make the smooth exchange of invoice data between the trading partners and various tax authorities and also to reduce the various defects, errors and discrepancies.

-Under e-invoicing process requires businesses to generate invoices by using their accounting or ERP software, through which they communicate with the government invoice registration portal (IRP) and the IRP will validate the details of invoices and assign a unique invoice reference number (IRN), and then returns the digitally signed e-invoice with a QR code.
+The e-invoicing process requires businesses to generate invoices by using their accounting or ERP software, through which they communicate with the government invoice registration portal (IRP) and the IRP will validate the details of invoices and assign a unique invoice reference number (IRN), and then return the digitally signed e-invoice with a QR code.

 Objectives of E-invoicing